cloudfoundry/cf-deployment/README.md

   this file was intentionally left blank and left for backwards compatibility.
 It previously overrode the static IP addresses assigned to some instance groups, as GCP networking features allow them to all co-exist on the same subnet despite being spread across multiple AZs.
+- `operations/rename-deployment.yml` -
+  This file allows a deployer to rename the deployment by passing a variable `deployment_name`
+- `operations/rename-network.yml` -
+  This file allows a deployer to rename the network by passing a variable `network_name`
 - `operations/scale-to-one-az.yml` -
   Scales cf-deployment down to a single instance per instance group, placing them all into a single AZ.